+Dr. Rossi’s current work is on the impact of produced water from oil and gas activities on groundwater systems.
 Dr. Rossi completed his PhD in Geology and Environmental Science at The University of Pittsburgh and his Bachelor’s in Civil Engineering at Pennsylvania State University.

-Rossi, R. J., Toran, L. (2019) Exploring the Potential for Groundwater Inundation in Coastal U.S. Cities Due to Interactions Between Sewer Infrastructure and Global Change.
-Environmental Earth Sciences 78 (8), 258.
+Rossi, R. J., Toran, L. (2019).
+Exploring the Potential for Groundwater Inundation in Coastal U.S. Cities Due to Interactions Between Sewer Infrastructure and Global Change.
+Environmental Earth Sciences, 78 (8), 258.

-Rossi, R. J., Bain, D. J., Hillman, A. L., Pompeani, D. P., Finkenbinder, M. S., Abbott, M. B. (2017) Reconstructing Early Industrial Contributions to Legacy Trace Metal Contamination in Southwestern Pennsylvania.
-Environmental Science & Technology.
-51 (8), 4173-4181.
+Rossi, R. J., Bain, D. J., Hillman, A. L., Pompeani, D. P., Finkenbinder, M. S., Abbott, M. B. (2017).
+Reconstructing Early Industrial Contributions to Legacy Trace Metal Contamination in Southwestern Pennsylvania.
+Environmental Science & Technology, 51 (8), 4173-4181.

-Rossi, R. J., Bain, D. J., Elliott, E. M., Divers, M. T., O’Neill, B. (2016) Multiple Soil Water Flowpaths Influence the Mobilization of Roadside Soil Cation Pools by Road Deicers.
-Hydrological Processes.
-31 (1), 177-190.
+Rossi, R. J., Bain, D. J., Elliott, E. M., Divers, M. T., O’Neill, B. (2016).
+Hillslope Soil Water Flowpaths and the Dynamics of Roadside Soil Cation Pools Influenced by Road Deicers.
+Hydrological Processes, 31 (1), 177-190.

-Rossi, R. J., Bain, D. J., Jenerette, D., Weller Clarke, L. & Wilson, K. (2015) Responses of Roadside Soil Cation Pools to Vehicular Emission Deposition in Southern California.
-Biogeochemistry 124, 131-144.
+Rossi, R. J., Bain, D. J., Jenerette, D., Weller Clarke, L. & Wilson, K. (2015).
+Responses of Roadside Soil Cation Pools to Vehicular Emission Deposition in Southern California.
+Biogeochemistry, 124, 131-144.